-These individuals made the choice to take the road Frost left for another day.
-Their poor volitional choices resulted in a life lived in reversionism.
+This individual made the choice to take the road less traveled by, but for him, his poor volitional choices resulted in making all the difference.
 Thus, the noun "sigh" was converted into the verb, "sigh."
 Divine blessings result in the blessings characterized by the noun, "sigh."
 For the reversionistic believer, his decisions result in divine discipline characterized by the verb, "sigh."